YoeDistro/yoe-distro/README.md

 - Archlinux based sytems - `sudo pacman -S iptables-nft`

+- On host systems with 8G RAM or less it will be necessary to ensure a swap file of 8G.

 ## Workspace Setup

 1. `git clone --recurse-submodules -j8 -b master git://github.com/YoeDistro/yoe-distro.git yoe`